Viet-Samle/CPSC483-Project3/README.md

 # CPSC483-Project3
 Project 3 for CPSC 483 - Introduction to Machine Learning \
 Purpose: Given a training set, split the data and find out which model is best for predicting using the ROC curve and AUC values. \
-Note: Predictions are made using a Gaussian model
+Note: Predictions are made assuming a Gaussian distribution

 Libraries Used:
 * Matploblib - Generate Plots